shabin5785/LearnAngularJS/Doc_4.md

-- Always use property binding if the value is not just a plain string, like an JS object or complex one.
+- Always use property binding if the value is not just a plain string, like an JS object or complex one, or dynamic

 - Service is a normal typescript class.
 No annotation is added to it.
 Now dont just import the service class to another class and call methods inside that.
 Thats not the normal service behaviour.